serverspec/serverspec.github.io/matchers.md

   end
 end

-# You should use this syntax with v0.4.0 and later
+# This syntax will be deprecated
-describe routing_table do
+describe 'routing table' do
   it do
     should have_entry(
       :destination => '192.168.100.0/24',